developjua/imageslider/README.md

 # ImageSlider
 Getting Started with vite create
-This project was bootstrapped with ReactJS, MaterialUI Available Scripts
+This project was bootstrapped with Typescript, ReactJS, MaterialUI Available Scripts

 In the project directory, you can run: